gnosis/MultiSigWallet/README.md

 ### How to set a custom Ethereum Node?
 You can specify a custom Ethereum Node endpoint by going to `settings` page.
 Click on `Ethereum Node` dropdown menu and select `Custom configuration`, this would make the Ethereum node's field editable.
 Please write your new endpoint there.
 Remember, if `Web3 Provider` is set to `Default (Metamask, Mist, Parity)`, Multisig will use the Ethereum Node endpoint coming with the Web3 Provider, so in that case go to your injected Web3 Provider (Metamask for instance) and update/switch your Ethereum Node endpoint.

+### I've imported a Multisig address or a contract address into address book but it gets detected as a EOA
+Make sure you're connected to the same network your Multisig/contract was created on, if you created it on Mainnet, you should then connect to Mainnet in order to let the system detect its type correctly.